ezaquarii/vpn-at-home/README.rst

 I left this as the last point, hoping not to scare anybody.

+ * database schema migrations doesn't work - you need to bootstrap new DB when upgrading
  * only one sever can be managed (I don't need more for now)
  * network errors are handled displaying alert() - happy path only, works for me 100%
  * frontend has 0% test coverage :o)